yamdan/anastasia/README.md

 Anastasia is a zero-knowledge system that proves the validity of X.509 certificate chains while revealing only the minimum information required.
 Inspired by the prior work *Cinderella* (IEEE S&P 2016), which transformed X.509 certificates into anonymous credentials with zk-SNARKs, Anastasia extends the idea to make it practical on mobile devices, specifically Android **Key Attestation**.

+> ⚠️ **Work in progress!**
+> No formal security review or performance tuning has been done.
+> Please don’t run this in production yet 🙂

 **Key contributions:**
 - Replaces Pinocchio (Linear PCP) with **UltraHonk** (Plonk-style proving system), enabling efficient prover on smartphones.
 - Circuits written in **Noir DSL**, making them maintainable and extensible.